Zach McKinstry Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 26th in MLB with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in MLB.

-- The Guardians have the fourth-ranked team ERA across all league pitching staffs (3.80).
+- The Guardians have the fourth-ranked team ERA among all MLB pitching staffs (3.78).

-- The Guardians allow the second-fewest home runs in baseball (122 total, one per game).
+- Guardians pitchers combine to give up the second-fewest home runs in baseball (124 total, one per game).

-- Williams (1-3) takes the mound for the Guardians in his 11th start of the season.
-He's put together a 2.80 ERA in 54 2/3 innings pitched, with 59 strikeouts.
+- Bibee will try to claim his 10th win when he gets the start for the Guardians, his 20th of the season.
+He is 9-2 with a 2.90 ERA and 106 strikeouts through 108 2/3 innings pitched.

-- In his most recent time out on Saturday, the right-hander tossed five innings against the Tampa Bay Rays, giving up one earned run while surrendering five hits.
+- The righty's last time out was on Sunday against the Tampa Bay Rays, when he threw seven innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.